erjiang/huion-keys/README.md

 ## Does it work for other Huion tablets?

 I'm not sure what other Huion tablets it works for, but you can open a Github issue if you have a Huion tablet and would like to help add support for it.

+The general process for adding a new tablet is:

+1. Make the code detect your tablet based on USB Vendor and Product ID (see call to `get_tablet_hidraw()`.
+2. Test all of the buttons, scroll strips, dials, etc.
+3. Add support for any new buttons.